oliverklee/ext-seminars/Documentation/KnownProblems/Index.rst

   list view (the default is current and upcoming events).
 Events without a begin date/time always appear as an upcoming event.

-- It doesn't work to have the seminar manager and the online registration on the same page (you will get an error message in the registration plug-in).
-Do this:

-  - Put them on separate pages and set plugin.tx\_seminars\_pi1.listPID and plugin.tx\_seminars\_pi1.registerPID.

 - **All non-empty changes at the flexforms of the plug-in overwrite the settings of the corresponding TS setup.
 Empty data in the flexforms don't overwrite non-empty data from the TS setup.**